 Periodontal Disease Treatment

-The first line of treatment for periodontal disease is a deep cleaning, often called scaling and root planing.
-The goal of therapy is to rid your mouth of the disease causing biofilm (layers of bacteria) hiding under your gums that are causing the periodontal infection.
+The first line of treatment is a deep cleaning, often called scaling and root planing.
+The goal of therapy is to rid your mouth of the disease-causing biofilm (layers of bacteria) hiding under your gums that are causing the periodontal infection.
 After the initial therapy, patients are usually seen every three months for periodic maintenance cleanings to help keep the disease from progressing.

 - Make your gums look and feel better